 Blizzard provides a security from the said relegation system in Overwatch League.
 In order to secure the investments made by the organisations, the OWL will not relegate teams out of the league.
 This system provides a security to the organisations who can then focus on increasing their fan following and brand awareness in their niche markets.

 The closed system is something similar to what Riot has implemented in their League.
 However the Relegation system defines the profitability of an organisation in LCS.
 Relegation from the LCS is a huge blow to any organisation.
 They have to endure significant losses simply cause of the lack of earnings due to the relegation.

 Putting together a better team is simply not a solution since not everyone can be at the top.
 There will always be a few teams running the risk of relegation from the league.
 The constant threat of having your investment disqualified from the league is a big pressure point for most organisations.
 They have to focus on making their team better ( which should be the job of the players ) instead of providing support and facilities outside of the game.

 The OWL presents an unprecedented opportunity to companies.
 While CGS did provide a similar idea, the implementation was not at the correct time.
 2017 is the right time for any investment into esports.
 While an investor still has to be careful of a potential bubble, any smart investment in the scene is bound to pay rich dividends.

 Blizzard has come up with the Overwatch league concept at an opportune moment.
 With esports grabbing attention and headlines all over the world, people see the Overwatch League as the start of something big.
-It is indeed planned in a way which envisions a huge esports scene and viewership numbers for OW.
+It is indeed planned in a way that envisions a huge esports scene and viewership numbers for OW.
 Whether that will fructify or not is a totally different question.

 The Overwatch League will have a big impact on the esports industry, irrespective of whether it is successful or not.
-We do hope it’s successful since it will prove to be a major boost for the esports industry.
+We do hope it’s success since it will prove to be a major boost for the esports industry.